Each year ILR welcomes scholars from around the world to pursue research interests in industrial and labor relations.

 Visiting Fellows are expected to contribute to the intellectual life of the school.
 This contribution may take the form of short course offerings, and/or presentation of your research in faculty seminars within the school and in Cornell generally.
 Visiting Fellows will also be expected to contribute to the Visiting Fellow Working Paper Series, a web based series.
 In keeping with U.S. visa eligibility rules, visitors must remain in residence at ILR for the term of the appointment.

-ISSO is providing assistance on federal immigration, tax and labor regulations, and counseling on personal, academic and cultural matters.
-The ISSO monthly online newsletter includes upcoming events and programs for international students and scholars, visa and immigration updates, links to community resources.
+IS is providing assistance on federal immigration, tax and labor regulations, and counseling on personal, academic and cultural matters.
+The IS web hosts information for international students and scholars, visa and immigration updates, and links to community resources.

 The Summer EISS provides full-time intensive English instruction and cultural orientation to students and scholars interested in working and studying in an academic environment in the U.S. or in using English professionally.
 The program offers instruction at all levels, from low intermediate through very high advanced.